iflylabs/iflychat-documentation/integration/wordpress/customization/hooks-implementation.md

 ## iFlyChat Filters Implementation
-To implement wordpress filter in your module, you just need to add the filter definition of these filter in your main plugin file.
+To implement Wordpress filter in your module, you just need to add the filter definition of these filter in your main plugin file.
 Sample implementations are given below:

 **Note:** These filters are supported from version >= **4.2.5**